elylucas/ng-nest-realtime-apps/docs/lab1.md

 ## Required Dependencies

-This lab is already set up with all the dependencies you will require, so no need to install anything additional.
-However, in order to use websockets with Angular and NestJS in a new app, a few additional dependencies need to be installed beyond the basic project setup:
+This lab is set up with all the dependencies you will require, so there is no need to install anything additional.

-- Angular: `socket-io.client`
-- NestJS: `@nestjs/platform-socket.io` and `@nestjs/platform-socket.io`

-Visit the [NestJS Websocket guide](https://docs.nestjs.com/websockets/gateways) for more info.
+Visit the [NestJS Websocket guide](https://docs.nestjs.com/websockets/gateways) for more information on setting up Socket.IO in a new project.

 ## Nest Gateway

-Let's start off by scaffolding a new gateway in the **server** folder:
+Let's start by scaffolding a new gateway in the **server** folder:

 ```shell title='./server'
 nest generate gateway echo
 ```

-This will generate a `EchoGateway` class which looks like:
+This will generate an `EchoGateway` class which looks like:

 ```ts title=./server/src/echo.gateway.ts
 import { SubscribeMessage, WebSocketGateway } from '@nestjs/websockets';